Beauty World food guide

 Image credit: @micasakitchenandbar

-Couple this homely ambience with a plethora of well-executed dishes and you’ll probably understand the hype behind this unassuming eatery.
-Take their Seafood Paella (from $31++), which arrives with generous servings of mussels, prawns, and chorizo.
+Rest assured that their menu is made with the freshest locally-sourced produce, such as the signature Seafood Paella (from $31++), which includes generous servings of mussels, prawns, and chorizo.
 While the seafood injects a crustacean richness to the paella, a smattering of raisins brings a much-needed balance with bursts of fruity sweetness.

 Address: 102C Jalan Jurong Kechil, #01-01, Singapore 598602